rfarhanian/MachineLearning/src/hw3/README.md

 -------- Discuss with class mates ---------

 # Now convert each row in the M_usr_x_rest into a ranking for each user and call it M_usr_x_rest_rank.
-Do the same as above to generate the optimal resturant choice.
+Do the same as above to generate the optimal restaurant choice.
 Jack scores for
                     scores        ranking
 Tacos             74            1